These are the Girls

 - A wolf.
 A black wolf.

 Had it been any other two-year-old, a dog would easily have been good enough.
 (Of course it is a wolf!).
 However, Linus and his big brother are too smart for people like me - people who look for the easy way out and don't mind feeding children half-lies.
 At my visit, we looked through the toy store's catalogue of animals.
-Guess who won the game of naming mos88514-1628t animals?
+Guess who won the game of naming mos

 Not me.